TrDA-hab/Projects/Stepper motor/README.md

     `ShutterMode 4`   // Enable "Shutter mode 4".
     `ShutterRelay2 3` // For relay Relay3i and Relay4.
     `Restart 1`   // Restart Tasmota
-  -  Run commands in the console to configure the motor operation (you must first configure the GPIO!):
+  -  Run commands in the console to configure the motor operation:
     `ShutterFrequency 2500`    // This is a global variable for all steppers (default = 1000ppm).
     `ShutterMotorDelay1 2.5`   // Shutter#1 acceleration/deceleration speed for stepper motor(default = 0 seconds).
     `ShutterOpenDuration1 20`  // Shutter#1 opening time = 20 seconds (default = 10 seconds).